revature-associate-code-samples/code-samples-for-Davidson-Bock/Project 1/README.md

-# Project 2: Reimbursment
+# Project 1: Reimbursment
-This project is a full stack application where a user can submit a reimbursment for a particular topic (food, travel, lodging, etc) with the amount they wish to reimburse for.
-A user can also view their pass reimbursments and check whether it has been approved or not.
-A different type of user (a manager) can log in a view the pending reimbursment requests and can either approve it or deny it.
+The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
+All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
+Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
+Finance managers are authorized to approve and deny requests for expense reimbursement.

 ## Roles/Responsibilites
 * Coded the back end of the application in Java 8.